 Registration Deadline: Voters must register at least 30 days prior to the election in which they wish to vote.
-Mail in applications may be postmarked 30 days before the election.
+Mail in applications must be postmarked 30 days before the election.

-Party Affiliation: Party registration not required top vote in primary elections.
+Party Affiliation: Party registration not required to vote in primary elections.
 However, voters must vote for a single party for both the initial primary and any run offs resulting from that primary.

 VOTER REGISTRATION QUALIFICATIONS

-Age: Must be at least 18 years old on Election day
+Age: Must be at least 18 years old (or will be 18 by the date of the next General Election)

 Citizenship: Must be a United States citizen

-Residency: Must be a resident of the state and have lived in your city or town for at least 30 days prior to Election Day
+Residency: Must be a resident of Mississippi and the county, city or town for 30 days prior to the election

 ID Requirements: To register you must have one of the following: